sashi789/ETL-Postgres-SQL/README.md

 - **docker-compose.yml:** Orchestrates all services.

 ## Customization
-- To change the API endpoints or database credentials, edit the environment variables in `docker-compose.yml`.
+- To change the API endpoints or database credentials, edit the environment variables in `docker-compose.yml` or your `.env` file.
 - To modify the transformation logic, edit `app/transform.py`.

 ## Testing